021hossein/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 ---
 title: How Filecoin Works
-description: An overview of how the Filecoin network operates - binding clients and miners through storage and retrieval deals.
+description: An overview of how the Filecoin network operates - binding clients and miners through storage and retrieval deals.M,HKHKOJLJLKJ
 ---

 # How Filecoin Works